 The next step in your garage cleanout will be getting it organized.
 Organize everything you’re keeping into your different zones.

-Choose a well-planned variety of shelves and hooks to keep everything neat and tidy.
+Choose a well-planned variety of shelves and hooks to keep everything tidy.
 Look at what you have left and picture where it will go.
 Open shelves, pegboards, and hooks will help keep everything organized.

 Garage Junk Removal